Yasm defines a set of

 For example, if yasm is invoked with

-to elf
+to elf.

 These expansions match the option given on the command line exactly, even when the

 object formats are equivalent.
-For example, -f elf
+For example, -f elf and

-are equivalent specifiers for the 32-bit ELF format,
+-f elf32 are equivalent specifiers for the 32-bit ELF format,

-and -f elf -m amd64
+and -f elf -m amd64 and -f elf64

-are equivalent specifiers for the 64-bit ELF format, but __YASM_OBJFMT__
+are equivalent specifiers for the 64-bit ELF format, but __YASM_OBJFMT__ would expand to elf and

-for the first two cases, and elf
+elf32 for the first two cases, and elf and elf64 for the second two cases.

 The NASM preprocessor is